GoodmanBen/fee-free-ticketing/README.md

 Even for a modest event with ~$20 tickets and ~100 attendees, this equates to $100s of dollars in ticket fees - exclusive of payment processing costs!

 ### Total Cost of an event:
-- Assumming use of the GCP free tier, only Stripe credit-card processing fees - that's it!
+- Assuming use of the GCP free tier, only Stripe credit-card processing fees - that's it!

 ## Getting started
 #### Disclaimer